 The challenge didn’t stop there.
 Camp members didn’t get key materials until just a few hours before a meeting.
 They were also given a last-minute notice to interpret a long video, which included speakers who were not listed.

 “I calmed myself down by remembering what Dr. Lin has always been saying: ‘mind over body’, which really helped us a lot in those two days.
 Guests who knew that we were interpreters gave us a thumbs-up.
 It made all the hard work worthwhile.
 This camp is very rewarding and has encouraged me to work harder to be an excellent interpreter,” Ren said.

 In addition to interpreting tasks, camp members got to relax during the trip.
 They started with a lunch at the popular Hurricane’s Grill & Bar, and then boarded a luxury cruise where they drank champagne and ate fresh seafood with many entrepreneurs while enjoying the view of Sydney Opera House, Australian National Maritime Museum, Sydney Aquarium and the romantic Darling Harbor.

-“The interpreting camp is a great opportunity for college students like us who usually cannot interpret at such a high-level conference.
+“The interpreting camp is a great opportunity for college students like us who don’t usually have the opportunity to interpret at such a high-level conference.
 Trainers in this camp have impressed me with their professionalism.
-They were discussing interpreting problems anytime, anywhere and did many researches,” said Zhu Chenye, member of the camp and Cema’s AIIC Course.
+They discussed interpreting problems with us anytime, anywhere and did a lot of research,” said Zhu Chenye, member of the camp and Cema’s AIIC Course.